Pizza driver homepage

 Takes the customer's order and describes current specials.
 Takes the customer's order over the phone and describes current specials.

 Serves the order.
-Serves the order at the customer's house.
+Serves the order at the customer's door.

 Gives customers their drinks.
 Gives customers their drinks, although fewer delivery customers order drinks.